andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - Metrics provided by API Gateway to Cloudwatch:
     - Monitor the IntegrationLatency metrics to measure the responsiveness of the backend.
     - Monitor the Latency metrics to measure the overall responsiveness of your API calls.
-    - Monitor the CacheHitCount and CacheMissCount metrics to optimize cache capacities to achieve a desired performance.
+    - Monitor the CacheHitCount and CacheMissCount metrics to optimize cache capacities to achieve a desired performance. -> only when caching is enabled
+    - Monitor 4XXError and 5XXError to see client and server side errors
+    - Monitor Count -> total nr of requests
+  - High IntegrationLatency → your Lambda or backend is the bottleneck.
+  - High Latency but normal IntegrationLatency → API Gateway is delaying before/after calling the backend (throttling, mapping templates, etc.
   - API Keys:
     - In Amazon API Gateway, API keys by themselves do not grant access to execute an API.
 They need to be associated with a usage plan, and that usage plan then determines which API stages and methods the API key can access.
     - If the API key is not associated with a usage plan, it will not have permission to access any of the resources, which will result in a “403 Forbidden” error.